leighmcculloch/stellar--stellar-protocol/core/cap-functions.md

 making it trivial to submit transactions that execute many functions.
 The fee structure proposed ensures that fees paid are proportional to the additional operations.

+## Unknowns Requiring Further Research

+- This proposal may change when signature verification of a transaction must occur.
+If a fork in a function or logical program executed by a transaction includes operations that do not have a signature authorizing, but that fork is not executed, the validator must know to skip the requirement for it to be authorized.

+## Known Limitations
+- This proposal makes defining expressions arduous, especially referencing ledger entries, reading and copying values.
+This would be addressed by a scripting language built atop.

 ## Test Cases